cryptonotefoundation/cryptonote/README.md

 Hello
+This is reddit for Quickcoin
-this is the github for SwiftCoin. an fast cryptonote coin
+an fast cryptonote coin